 To enhance knowledge of the potential impacts of ORE electric power cables on coastal ecosystems.

-- In-situ characterisation of changes in electric and magnetic field and temperature.
+- In situ characterisation of changes in electromagnetic fields and temperature

-- Characterisation of the impact of power cables on benthos.
+- Experimental and in situ characterisation of the impact of power cables on the benthos

 Partners and funding